 Another highly recommended Indian restaurant, this one a bit fancier.
-Dishoom have several locations around London; originally we tried to go to the one in Leister Square, but with a 1.5 hour wait that wasn’t happening so whilst we were in Shoreditch, we were lucky enough to walk right in for an early dinner.
+Dishoom has several locations around London; originally we tried to go to the one in Leister Square, but with a 1.5-hour wait that wasn’t happening so whilst we were in Shoreditch, we were lucky enough to walk right in for an early dinner.
 So delicious and a must do!
 A fun twist to Indian food.

 A smart casual pizzeria just opposite Box Park.
 It has a young hip vibe with decently priced pizzas and delicious cocktails.

 These were provided by a friend who has been living in Shoreditch for some time.